hydraulic-software/conveyor/guidebook/docs/tutorial.md

 Each operating system has its own approach to how and when updates are applied:

-* When using the Debian package, run `apt-get update && apt-get upgrade` as per normal, or use the graphical software update tool.
+* **Debian/Ubuntu derived distros:** `apt-get update && apt-get upgrade` as per normal.
+Updates will also be presented via the normal graphical software update tool, along side OS updates.
-* When using macOS updates are checked in the background when the app starts if:
+* **macOS:** Updates are downloaded in the background when the app starts if:
     * It's not the first start and it's been more than one hour since the last update check.
     * *or* if the `FORCE_UPDATE_CHECK` environment variable is set.
 For example you can run `FORCE_UPDATE_CHECK=1 /Applications/YourApp.app/Contents/MacOS/YourApp` from a terminal to force an immediate update check.
+    * Once the update is downloaded the user is prompted to install and restart.
+    * The update schedule and UI can be adjusted in the config file.
-* When using Windows, updates are checked:
+* **Windows:** Updates are checked:
     * If the user re-opens the `.appinstaller` XML file.
 This is the easiest way to test updates.
-You don't have to re-download it because the `.appinstaller` file contains its own URL and the "App Installer" app will re-download it from the download site when it's opened.
+You don't have to re-download it because the `.appinstaller` file contains its own URL and the "App Installer" app will re-download a fresh copy from the download site when it's opened.
     * Every 8 hours in the background by the OS, regardless of whether the app is being used or not.
     * Optionally, on every app launch with a frequency you can specify.
 These update checks can be configured to block startup, ensuring that the user is always up to date.
 [Learn more here](configs/windows.md).